 Acclaimed internationally as one of the finest lyric tenors of his generation, Charles Castronovo has sung at most of the world’s leading opera houses, including the Royal Opera House, Covent Garden, Paris Opera, Metropolitan Opera, Berlin State Opera, Vienna State Opera, Teatro Real in Madrid, Deutsche Oper Berlin, Théâtre Royale de la Monnaie in Brussels, Bavarian State Opera in Munich, Gran Teatre del Liceu in Barcelona, San Francisco Opera and Lyric Opera of Chicago.
-In the 2020/21 season with his first performances of Rodolfo in Luisa Miller at the Glyndebourne Festival.
+Castronovo closed out the 2020/21 season with his first performances of Rodolfo in Luisa Miller at the Glyndebourne Festival.
 Next season, the tenor will make his role and house debut in the title role of L’amico fritz at the Teatro del Maggio Musicale Fiorentino in Firenze, after which he will appear for the first time at the Wroclaw Opera as Des Grieux in Manon and at the Theatre des Champs-Elysees in Messa di Gloria.
 He will also return to the Met and Berlin State Opera as Rodolfo in La Boheme and to the Lyric Opera of Chicago as Nemorino in L’elisir d’amore.

 Born in New York and raised in California, Charles Castronovo began his career as a resident at the Los Angeles Opera.
 He was then invited to join the Metropolitan Opera’s Lindemann Young Artists Development Program, and in the autumn of 1999 he made his debut at the Metropolitan Opera as Beppe in the opening night performance of Pagliacci, opposite Placido Domingo.
 In the first years of his career, Castronovo built his repertoire with such debuts as Tamino in Die Zauberflöte and Fenton in Falstaff in Pittsburgh, where he also sang his first Faust; Don Ottavio in Don Giovanni and Ernesto in Don Pasquale in Boston; and Ferrando in Cosi Fan Tutte in Portland, where he also sang his first performances of Nemorino in L’elisir d’amore.
 He debuted as Alfredo in La Traviata with the Minnesota Opera, as Belmonte in Die Entführung aus dem Serail with the Colorado Opera, and as Elvino in La Sonnambula and Rodolfo with the Michigan Opera Theater.